ExtraFrisky/Byebye-Bby/README.md

 **brunxkd**: Maybe we should steal some earlies together.
 **c0lzia**: Fuck it, I want some earlies too! **inserts dual hook**
 **c0lzia**: Ah, yes.
 Now these fools will pay me for my shit PirateStealer clone, and I can steal some earlies when I feel like it!
 **brunxkd**: Haha fucking idiots.
-They'll do our job for us and make us money.
+They'll do our job for us, and make us money by paying for this piece of shit.
 **brunxkd**: If they come saying the tokens don't work, we can just say they were too slow and the person reset.
 **c0lzia**: It's the ultimate master plan.
 We're absolute geniuses!